Request a Quote

 Technology is everywhere in and around the stadium, and that includes your mobile device.

-U.S. Bank Stadium and the Minnesota Vikings have separate apps that provide general information, navigational help, food services, and more for event attendees.
+The Minnesota Vikings have an app that provides general information, navigational help, food services, and more for event attendees.

 Minnesota Vikings App: